awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.export-cluster-logs-v3.md

 `-h, --help`
 Shows the help text for `pcluster export-cluster-logs`\.

-`--bucket BUCKET`
+`--bucket BUCKET_NAME`
-Specifies the Amazon S3 bucket to export cluster logs data to\.
+Specifies the name of the Amazon S3 bucket to export cluster logs data to\.
 It must be in the same Region as the cluster\.
+You must add permissions to the Amazon S3 bucket policy to grant CloudWatch access\.
+For more information, see [Set permissions on an Amazon S3 bucket](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/S3ExportTasks.html#S3Permissions) in the *CloudWatch Logs User Guide*\.

 `--cluster-name, -n CLUSTER_NAME`
 Specifies the name of the cluster\.